 The Strawberries and Cream Topping

 The topping is homemade whipped cream with fresh strawberries.
-It’s sweet and slightly tangy.
-The hint of tang comes from the use of sour cream.
-I think it gives a nice balance to all the sweetness.
+It’s lightly sweetened and I think it gives a nice balance.

 This strawberries and cream cake is definitely a must try this summer!